generated: 2026-06-08 13:01:47

 • Therapist-Related Factors and Psychotherapy Dropout: An Explorative Research Alessio Gori, University of Florence, Italy; and Eleonora Topino, Mercatorum University

 • Examining the Relationship Between EEG-Based Individual Differences and the Effectiveness of Psychotherapy session: Do Extraversion, Openness, and Repeat-Tendency Influence Therapeutic Outcomes?
-Takashi Sugiyama, Private Practice; udoh Ryuta, No Affiliation; and Michio Okuda, No Affiliation
+Takashi Sugiyama, Kanagawa University; Udoh Ryuta, Japan Gasoline Company; and Michio Okuda, Kanagawa University

 Coffee Break